Author J.M. Berger Visits CMU

 Designed to express the vibrancy of CIRP at Carnegie Mellon University, this site is your guide to the research, teaching, cocurricular activities, and intellectual partnerships the center undertakes as it seeks to contribute to a better understanding of public policy issues in the nation and the world.
 I encourage CMU students and faculty as well as statesmen, policy makers, journalists, interested citizens, and scholars throughout the world to review this site and join my colleagues and me in applying analytical social science and interdisciplinary scholarship to all aspects of the public policy process.

 Dr. Kiron Skinner has been named senior policy adviser to U.S. Secretary of State Mike Pompeo.
 Skinner also will serve as director of policy planning.
 Skinner has previously advised several presidential candidates and was named to the Department of Defense’s Policy Board in 2017.
 See the CMU announcement here.

 The former president of Costa Rica, Laura Chinchilla, visited CMU on November 1, 2017.
 Pictured from left to right: Interim President Farnam Jahanian, Dr. Kiron Skinner, and President Laura Chinchilla.

-CIRP Visiting Fellow, Colin Clarke, recently published an article in Foreign Policy titled, "Erdogan's Fatal Blind Spot."
+Dr. Colin Clarke, Assistant Teaching Professor, recently published an article in Foreign Policy titled, "Erdogan's Fatal Blind Spot."